He was the only person to sign all four of America’s founding documents:

 Who was he?
 Roger Sherman.

-Roger Sherman was on the Committee to draft the Declaration of Independence, along with Jefferson, Franklin, Adams and Livingston.
-He is pictured second from the left in John Trumbull’s famous painting which hangs in the Capitol Rotunda.
+He was on the Committee to draft the Declaration of Independence, along with Jefferson, Franklin, Adams and Livingston.
+Roger Sherman is pictured second from the left in John Trumbull’s famous painting which hangs in the Capitol Rotunda.

 On Oct.
 17, 1777, when news that British General Burgoyne had surrendered 6,000 British troops to American General Horatio Gates after the Battle of Saratoga, Roger Sherman exclaimed: “This is the Lord’s doing, and marvelous in our eyes!”